The Toledo Waterways Initiative (TWI) program encompasses more than 45 separate projects over the course of 18 years, at a total cost of $527 million.

 - Since 2006, we have completely eliminated untreated bypasses from the Bay View Wastewater Treatment Plant.

 - Since early 2018, we have eliminated all known SSDs.

 - The CSO Long-Term Control Plan (LTCP) calls for elimination of eight out of 32 permitted combined sewer overflow (CSO) discharge points/overflow locations.
 Click here to see a map of CSOs.
 Currently seven have been eliminated:

 - 24-Galena (Ash-Columbus Project) – Maumee River

 - 63-DeVilbiss (Lockwood-DeVilbiss Project) – Ottawa River

 - One additional CSO, 26-Magnolia (Downtown Tunnel System Basin Project) – Maumee River, will be eliminated in 2020.

 Toledo is on the cutting edge of wastewater treatment technology.

 - The City of Toledo, in partnership with Michigan State University, is currently testing a new cutting-edge technology to treat wastewater, the results of which could aid in the design of future treatment plants around the country.
-The 10-year study, known as the Pathogen Study, is currently in its seventh year at the Bay View Wastewater Treatment Plant.
+The study to determine the efficiency of this technology, known as the Pathogen Study, just finished its ninth year at the Bay View Wastewater Treatment Plant.